A simple mathematical model of gradual Darwinian evolution: Emergence of a Gaussian trait distribution in adaptation along a fitness gradient: Discussion

-Since the rate of evolution is proportional to the variance, and the variance in the long run is constantly growing, these result predict that the evolution has a propensity to accelerate, for as long as the assumptions of the model remain valid.
+Since the rate of evolution is proportional to the variance, and the variance in the long run is constantly growing, these results predict that the evolution has a propensity to accelerate, for as long as the assumptions of the model remain valid.
 This property is illustrated by a simulation presented in \fig{Fig2}.

+In biological terms, the growth of the variance $\stddev^2(\t)$ in the course of evolution is due to absence of stabilizing selection in the simplified version of our model.
+Stabilizing selection can stop that growth, as illustrated by the stationary solution of equations \eq{as-two-other} around a local optimum in the fitness landscape.
+In that example, however, the drift of the mean $\mean(\t)$ also stops. \citet{Hallatschek-2011} describes stationary propagating wave solutions which are characterized, in our notations, by a stationary $\stddev^2$ but a constantly changing $\mean$.
+He find such solutions in a class of evolution equations broadly similar to~\eq{intdiffstart} but with both the environmental selection and the intraspecific competition changing in time, synchronously with the progress of the wave.
+In the evolutionary context, such synchronous change may be provided during co-evolution, when change of phenotypical distribution of one population contributes to changes of the fitness landscapes of other populations.

 Our underlying assumptions are self-limiting.
-If coefficients $\Ccoeff$, $\Dcoeff$ and $\fit'$ are varying significantly on the trait space scale of $\xc$, then our perturbation theory will remain valid only for as long as the variance is small enough, $\stddev^2\ll\xc^2$.
+If coefficients $\Ccoeff$, $\Dcoeff$ and $\fit'$ vary significantly over the trait space scale of $\xc$, then our perturbation theory will remain valid only for as long as the variance is small enough, $\stddev^2\ll\xc^2$.
 On the other hand, this variance grows unbounded, $\stddev^2\approx2\mut\t$, hence this theory may be only valid for a limited time interval, $\t\ll\xc^2/(2\mut)$.
-However, this limitation is consistent with our goal which was to consider the transient phase of the evolution, before the population reached the optimum, as stationary distribution around the optimum is considered in other works.
+However, this limitation is consistent with our goal which is to consider the transient phase of the evolution, before the population reached the optimum, as stationary distribution around the optimum is considered in other works.

 To conclude, we discuss the role of mutations, specifically the value of coefficient $\Dcoeff$ in the above results.
 According to equation~\eq{dotmean}, the instantaneous rate of change of the average value of the trait does not depend directly on $\Dcoeff$, which is entirely consistent with the general Fisher-Price law which claims that it is determined only by intensity of selection and variance of the instant trait distribution.
 As to the variance itself, then according to \eq{dotstddev} in the long run it always grows with the rate directly proportional to $\Dcoeff$.
 The convergence of the distribution shape to Gaussian also depends on mutation.
 According to estimates obtained in \appx{AppB}, $\skew(t)\approx \Qconst/(\fitg^3\mut^{3/2}\t^{9/2})$, $t\to\infty$, where $\Qconst$ is a constant depending on initial conditions.
 Then, accepting smallness of skewness $\skew$ as a measure of convergence to Gaussian distribution, we see that this convergence is due to both selection ($\fitg$) and mutation ($\mut$) and so will be very slow in the limit of $\fitg\to0$ or $\mut\to0$.
 So, for a fixed time interval and very near to the fitness extremum, or for very small mutation rate, our results become inapplicable.
 This is of little surprise as mutation without selection as well as selection without mutation are completely different biological situations as well as completely different mathematical problems.
 The case of small mutation rate is considered in a recent paper by \citet{Sasaki-Dieckmann-2011}, who start from selection without mutation and then add mutation as a perturbation, thus presenting an approach which is complementary to the one given here, and more appropriate for analysis near fitness extrema, as opposed to nearly-linear fitness landscapes considered here.